How to Use a Tube Tester… and Tube Issues (in General)

 Finally, Swontek also agrees that the Shorts test is of far more value than the emission or transconductance test.

 Want another opinion about tube testing?
 Here is the article entitled “Fine Points on Tube Testing” from Test Equipment Annual 1958.
-A PDF of the article can be downloaded [ HERE ].
+PDF is [ HERE ].

 Table of Contents (summary of what is discussed below):